February 26th, 2011 by tor

 Since founding Hear Kitty Studios with Tor Kingdon in 2002, she has worked on many, oh so many, diverse projects including ADR recording for hit television series such as Breaking Bad, Better Call Saul, The Night Shift, Manhattan, features such as Sicario, Jane Got Her Gun, etc. on and on…..

 She’s designed sound-scapes for feature films ranging from action packed, shoot ’em up, kill ’em dead movies such as Force of Execution starring Steven Seagal, to designing the messages of peace and oneness from the great master Thich Nat Hahn in The Five Powers, an artistic documentary for The American Master’s Series, Dorothea Lange, Grab a Hunk of Lighting, to a hard hitting animated short from the legendary Ralph Bakshi, Last Days of Coney Island.
+She earned the accreditation of Motion Picture Sound Editors with these and so many other credits.

 As a musical production executive and project manager, Kathleen has worked with world-class ensembles such as The San Diego Symphony Orchestra, The San Diego Chamber Orchestra, The Mark Taper Forum/Ahmanson Theater in LA and Walt Disney Studios.